Skip to main content Skip to footer

 On the other hand, in Scrum, deliverables are typically released at the end of each sprint.
 This less flexible approach means the release of deliverables links more closely to the sprint schedule and sprint review.

-Kanban vs. Scrum: Primary metrics
+Kanban vs. Scrum: Metrics

 The primary metric in Kanban is cycle time, which measures how long it takes to complete one part of a project from beginning to end.
 It helps teams to identify potential bottlenecks.